getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 {% asset user-settings/us-myact.png alt="My Activity selection in Notifications under User Settings" width="450" %}

 {% capture __alert_content -%}
-You can find a shortcut to the Emails panel at the bottom of this section.
+Find a shortcut to the Emails panel at the bottom of this section.

 {% asset user-settings/us-npanellink.png alt="A link to the Email panel in Notifications under My Activity" width="465" %}